IMAF Approved Installer — London & the South East

 The IMAF panel membership is not the only thing that sets us apart.

 Waking watch replacement requires a specialist who understands both the regulatory framework — IMAF eligibility, BS 5839-1:2025, NFCC guidance — and the practical realities of working in occupied, high-risk residential buildings.
 Triple Star has both.
+We carry out waking watch replacement across London, South East London, and Kent.

 Our Managing Director sits as a BSI committee member.
 We are BAFE and SSAIB accredited, ISO 9001 registered, and ECA members.
 We have been installing and maintaining fire and security systems since 2006.
 The IMAF panel registration is new; the competence behind it is not.